MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1466-Environmental-Quality-Incentives-Program/subpart-A-General-Provisions/section-1466.6.md

 (3)(i) The Chief may waive the average adjusted gross income limitation set forth in 7 CFR part 1400 or the aggregate payment limitation set forth in § 1466.24 of this part for a contract under paragraph (d)(1) of this section if the Chief determines that the waiver is necessary to fulfill the objectives of the project.

-(ii) In determining whether to grant a waiver under this paragraph, the Chief shall consider -
+(ii) In determining whether to grant a waiver under this paragraph, the Chief shall consider—

 (A) The number of producers who will benefit from the project;